huiwenzhang/ICRA2020-paper-list/README.md

 - Reinforcement Learning for Adaptive Illumination with X-Rays
 - Efficient Updates for Data Association with Mixtures of Gaussian Processes

-## Surgical Robotics: Laparascopy I
-- Hand-Eye Calibration of Surgical Instrument for Robotic Surgery Using Interactive Manipulation
-- Real-Time Data Driven Precision Estimator for RAVEN-II Surgical Robot End Effector Position
-- Vision-Based Dynamic Virtual Fixtures for Tools Collision Avoidance in Robotic Surgery
-- An Experimental Comparison towards Autonomous Camera Navigation to Optimize Training in Robot Assisted Surgery
-- Temporal Segmentation of Surgical Sub-Tasks through Deep Learning with Multiple Data Sources
-- Controlling Assistive Robots with Learned Latent Actions

-## Surgical Robotics: Laparoscopy II
-- SuPer: A Surgical Perception Framework for Endoscopic Tissue Manipulation with Surgical Robotics
-- Multi-Task Recurrent Neural Network for Surgical Gesture Recognition and Progress Prediction
-- Neural Network Based Inverse Dynamics Identification and External Force Estimation on the Da Vinci Research Kit
-- Visual Servo of a 6-DOF Robotic Stereo Flexible Endoscope Based on Da Vinci Research Kit (dVRK) System
-- Reflective-AR Display: An Interaction Methodology for Virtual-To-Real Alignment in Medical Robotics

-## Surgical Robotics: Steerable Catheters/Needles
-- Aortic 3D Deformation Reconstruction Using 2D X-Ray Fluoroscopy and 3D Pre-Operative Data for Endovascular Interventions
-- Design and Kinematic Modeling of a Novel Steerable Needle for Image-Guided Insertion
-- Robotic Needle Insertion in Moving Soft Tissues Using Constraint-Based Inverse Finite Element Simulation
-- Collaborative Robot-Assisted Endovascular Catheterization withGenerative Adversarial Imitation Learning
-- A Novel Sensing Method to Detect Tissue Boundaries During Robotic Needle Insertion Based on Laser Doppler Flowmetry
-- GA3C Reinforcement Learning for Surgical Steerable Catheter Path Planning

-## Path Planning for Multiple Mobile Robots or Agents
-- Online Trajectory Generation with Distributed Model Predictive Control for Multi-Robot Motion Planning
-- One-Shot Multi-Path Planning for Robotic Applications Using Fully Convolutional Networks
-- Walk, Stop, Count, and Swap: Decentralized Multi-Agent Path Finding with Theoretical Guarantees
-- Efficient Iterative Linear-Quadratic Approximations for Nonlinear Multi-Player General-Sum Differential Games
-- Online Motion Planning for Deforming Maneuvering and Manipulation by Multilinked Aerial Robot Based on Differential Kinematics
-- DDM: Fast Near-Optimal Multi-Robot Path Planning Using Diversified-Path and Optimal Sub-Problem Solution Database Heuristics
-- UBAT: On Jointly Optimizing UAV Trajectories and Placement of Battery Swap Stations
-- Efficient Multi-Agent Trajectory Planning with Feasibility Guarantee Using Relative Bernstein Polynomial
-- Optimal Sequential Task Assignment and Path Finding for Multi-Agent Robotic Assembly Planning
-- Cooperative Multi-Robot Navigation in Dynamic Environment with Deep Reinforcement Learning
-- Adaptive Directional Path Planner for Real-Time, Energy-Efficient, Robust Navigation of Mobile Robots
-- Distributed State Estimation Using Intermittently Connected Robot Networks (I)

-## Optimization and Optimal Control
-- Whole-Body Motion Tracking for a Quadruped-On-Wheel Robot Via a Compact-Form Controller with Improved Prioritized Optimization
-- Optimal Control of an Energy-Recycling Actuator for Mobile Robotics Applications
-- Real-Time Nonlinear Model Predictive Control of Robots Using a Graphics Processing Unit
-- An NMPC Approach Using Convex Inner Approximations for Online Motion Planning with Guaranteed Collision Avoidance
-- Multi-Contact Heavy Object Pushing with a Centaur-Type Humanoid Robot: Planning and Control for a Real Demonstrator
-- Hierarchical Stochastic Optimization with Application to Parameter Tuning for Electronically Controlled Transmissions
-- Targeted Drug Delivery: Algorithmic Methods for Collecting a Swarm of Particles with Uniform, External Forces
--  Virtual Point Control Strategy with Power Optimization for Trajectory Planning of Autonomous Mobile Robots
-- Enhancing Bilevel Optimization for UAV Time-Optimal Trajectoryusing a Duality Gap Approach
-- Constrained Sampling-Based Trajectory Optimization Using StochasticApproximation
-- Learning Control Policies from Optimal Trajectories
-- Crocoddyl: An Efficient and Versatile Framework for Multi-Contact Optimal Control
-- Path-Following Model Predictive Control of Ballbots
-- Underactuated Waypoint Trajectory Optimization for Light Painting Photography
-- Whole-Body Walking Generation Using Contact Parametrization: A Non-Linear Trajectory Optimization Approach
-- Controlling Fast Height Variation of an Actively Articulated Wheeled Humanoid Robot Using Center of Mass Trajectory
-- Contact-Aware Controller Design for Complementarity Systems
--  Trajectory Optimization of Robots with Regenerative Drive Systems: Numerical and Experimental Results (I)
-- Exploiting Sparsity in Robot Trajectory Optimization with Direct Collocation and Geometric Algorithms
-- Bi-Convex Approximation of Non-Holonomic Trajectory Optimization
-- Fast, Versatile, and Open-Loop Stable Running Behaviors with Proprioceptive-Only Sensing Using Model-Based Optimization
-- Wasserstein Distributionally Robust Motion Planning and Control with Safety Constraints Using Conditional Value-At-Risk
-- One Robot for Many Tasks: Versatile Co-Design through Stochastic Programming
-- Inverse Optimal Control for Multiphase Cost Functions (I)

-## Grasping
-- Action Image Representation: Learning Deep Grasping Policies with Zero Real World Data
-- High Accuracy and Efficiency Grasp Pose Detection Scheme with Dense Predictions
-- Transferable Active Grasping and Real Embodied Dataset
-- PointNet++ Grasping: Learning an End-To-End Spatial Grasp Generation Algorithm from Sparse Point Clouds
-- UniGrasp: Learning a Unified Model to Grasp with Multifingered Robotic Hands
-- Grasp for Stacking Via Deep Reinforcement Learning
-- CAGE: Context-Aware Grasping Engine
-- Time Optimal Motion Planning and Admittance Control for Cooperative Grasping
-- Jamming-Free Immobilizing Grasps Using Dual-Friction Robotic Fingertips
-- Force-Guided High-Precision Grasping Control of Fragile and Deformable Objects Using sEMG-Based Force Prediction
-- Grasp It Like a Pro: Grasp of Unknown Objects with Robotic Hands Based on Skilled Human Expertise
-- Learning to Generate 6-DoF Grasp Poses with Reachability Awareness
-- Enhancing Grasp Pose Computation in Gripper Workspace Spheres
-- Minimal Work: A Grasp Quality Metric for Deformable Hollow Objects
-- Hierarchical 6-DoF Grasping with Approaching Direction Selection
-- Geometric Characterization of Two-Finger Basket Grasps of 2-D Objects: Contact Space Formulation
-- A Multi-Level Optimization Framework for Simultaneous Grasping and Motion Planning
-- Grasping Fragile Objects Using a Stress-Minimization Metric
-- Grasp Control for Enhancing Dexterity of Parallel Grippers
-- Theoretical Derivation and Realization of Adaptive Grasping Based on Rotational Incipient Slip Detection
-- Grasp State Assessment of Deformable Objects Using Visual-Tactile Fusion Perception
-- Beyond Top-Grasps through Scene Completion
-- Dex-Net AR: Distributed Deep Grasp Planning Using a Commodity Cellphone and Augmented Reality App

 ## Omnidirectional Vision
 - OmniSLAM: Omnidirectional Localization and Dense Mapping for Wide-Baseline Multi-Camera Systems
-- What's in My Room?
-Object Recognition on Indoor Panoramic Images
 - FisheyeDistanceNet: Self-Supervised Scale-Aware Distance Estimation Using Monocular Fisheye Camera for Autonomous Driving
-- 360SD-Net: 360° Stereo Depth Estimation with Learnable Cost Volume
-- Omnidirectional Depth Extension Networks

-- 3D Orientation Estimation and Vanishing Point Extraction from Single Panoramas Using Convolutional Neural Network

-## Force and Tactile Sensing
-- Low-Cost GelSight with UV Markings: Feature Extraction of Objects Using AlexNet and Optical Flow without 3D Image Reconstruction
-- Evaluation of Non-Collocated Force Feedback Driven by Signal-Independent Noise
-- Vibration-Based Multi-Axis Force Sensing: Design, Characterization, and Modeling
-- Tactile Sensing Based on Fingertip Suction Flow for Submerged Dexterous Manipulation
-- Discrete Bimanual Manipulation for Wrench Balancing
-- Shear, Torsion and Pressure Tactile Sensor Via Plastic Optofiber Guided Imaging
-- Dynamically Reconfigurable Tactile Sensor for Robotic Manipulation
-- NeuroTac: A Neuromorphic Optical Tactile Sensor Applied to Texture Recognition
-- Reducing Uncertainty in Pose Estimation under Complex Contacts Via Force Forecast
-- Comparison of Constrained and Unconstrained Human Grasp Forces Using Fingernail Imaging and Visual Servoing
-- An ERT-Based Robotic Skin with Sparsely Distributed Electrodes: Structure, Fabrication, and DNN-Based Signal Processing
-- FBG-Based Triaxial Force Sensor Integrated with an Eccentrically Configured Imaging Probe for Endoluminal Optical Biopsy
-- Calibrating a Soft ERT-Based Tactile Sensor with a Multiphysics Model and Sim-To-Real Transfer Learning
-- Sim-To-Real Transfer for Optical Tactile Sensing
-- Semi-Empirical Simulation of Learned Force Response Models for Heterogeneous Elastic Objects
-- Low-Cost Fiducial-Based 6-Axis Force-Torque Sensor
-- Curvature Sensing with a Spherical Tactile Sensor Based on the Color-Interference of a Marker Array
-- Center-Of-Mass-Based Robust Grasp Planning for Unknown Objects Using Tactile-Visual Sensors
-- OmniTact: A Multi-Directional High-Resolution Touch Sensor
-- Highly Sensitive Bio-Inspired Sensor for Fine Surface Exploration and Characterization
-- Implementing Tactile and Proximity Sensing for Crack Detection
-- Novel Proximity Sensor for Realizing Tactile Sense in Suction Cups

 ## Visual-Based Navigation
 - Exploring Performance Bounds of Visual Place Recognition Using Extended Precision